 ① Classic Edo-mae Nigiri Sushi with a view of Gion

-This is your classic Edomae Sushi (nigiri sushi) that you are probably most familiar with.
-Our 1st restaurant recommendation is Gion Sushi Nakamura, which is located in the historic Gion District and overlooks the Gion Shirakawa River.
+This is your quintessential Edomae nigiri sushi experience.
+Our top recommendation is Gion Sushi Nakamura, situated in the historic Gion District, offering stunning views of the Gion Shirakawa River.

-When you dine at Gion Sushi Nakamura, we recommend the Omakase Dinner Course (22,000 yen/person tax incl.) which lasts about 2 hours.
-Each sushi kaiseki dinner consists of a selection of appetizers, soups, and/or sweets, and 12 pieces of nigiri sushi.
-The nigiri sushi features the freshest ingredients of the day such as squid, prawns, urchin, eel, and fish.
+When you visit, we highly recommend the Omakase Dinner Course priced at 22,000 yen per person (tax included), which lasts approximately two hours.
+This exquisite sushi kaiseki dinner features a selection of appetizers, soups, and sweets, complemented by 12 pieces of nigiri sushi crafted from the freshest ingredients available that day, including squid, prawns, sea urchin, eel, and various fish.

-Location: About a 6-minute walk from Gion-Shijo Station, near Yasaka Shrine
+Location: Approximately a 6-minute walk from Gion-Shijo Station and near Yasaka Shrine.

 ② An Elevated Sushi Dining Experience in Gion, Kyoto